aws-samples/aws-textract-comprehend-lex-chatbot/README.md

 7. A third AWS Lambda function that implements the intent for Amazon Lex reads the processed text and calls an Amazon Comprehend API to detect entities and key phrases.
-8. User interacts with a Chatbot Web UI, authenticated by Amazon Cognito, delivered by Amazon CloudFront CDN, via Amazon Route53 integrated with Amazon Lex chatbot which in turn triggers the call to the AWS Lambda function mentioned in Step 7 to create a conversational experience for the user
+8. The CloudFormation template deploys a Chatbot Web UI to implement a Web based interface for the Amazon Lex Chatbot.
+The web page is served as a Static Website from an Amazon S3 bucket.
+The Web UI uses Amazon Cognito for generating an access token for authentication.
+Please refer to this AWS github repo if you need more details on how to setup a Web UI for your Amazon Lex chatbots - https://github.com/aws-samples/aws-lex-web-ui.

 ## Deploy 1 click
 [![button](launchstack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?stackName=lexbot&templateURL=https://aws-codestar-us-east-1-820570838999-meaningfulconve-pipe.s3.amazonaws.com/template-export-lex.yml)